gleechi/gleechi.github.io/pages/0.12.0/unity/unity_component_vgrecorder.md

 In order to instantiate another pair of hands to be controlled by the replay,
 * add another avatar with hands into the scene (such as by duplicating the avatar you already have),
-* add another element to VG_MainScript→Sensors→Avatars, and check it as _Replay_ avatar (see below),
+* add another element to VG_MainScript→Sensors→Avatars, drag the SkinnedMeshRenderer from scene to _SkeletalMesh_ field and check it as _Replay_ avatar (see below),
-* assign the SkinnedMeshRenderer of your duplicated Replay avatar to the _Replaying avatar_  slot of the VG_Recorder (meaning that you want to replay the recordings on the second avatar).
+* also assigne the SkinnedMeshRenderer to the _Replaying avatar_  slot of the VG_Recorder (meaning that you want to replay the recordings on this avatar).

 {% include image.html file="unity/unity_vg_recorder_avatars_0_11_1.png" alt="VG Recorder Hands" caption="In MyVirtualGrasp: Setup for another avatar to replay recorded data." %}